Computer Recommendations

 General Recommendations

-For most students, we recommend a laptop running either Windows or macOS, equipped with a modern processor (such as Intel i5/Apple M2 chip or higher), at least 8GB of RAM, and a minimum of 256GB SSD of storage to ensure reliable performance throughout your studies.
+For most students, we recommend a laptop running either Windows or macOS, equipped with a modern processor (such as Intel i5/Apple M2 chip or higher), at least 8GB of RAM, and a minimum of 256GB of storage to ensure reliable performance throughout your studies.

 At the TechHUB, we offer a curated selection of Dell and Apple laptops that meet or exceed these recommendations.
 All devices purchased from us are supported by on-site service and repair, providing added convenience and peace of mind.